Home: Products: ActiveReports Barcode FAQ & Tutorial:

 3. In Visual Basic, Choose Project - Add Module.

-5. On the ActiveReport toolbox, choose the TextBox control and create a text box on the report that is large enough to include the barcode.
+5. On the ActiveReport toolbox, choose the TextBox control and create a text box on the report that is large enough to contain the barcode.
 In this example, the "Human Readable" text below the barcode will be included as required for UCC/EAN-128 specifications.
 To add "Human Readable" text, simply add another field and place it on the form.
-Make a note of the field names; in this case they are Field1 and Field2.
+Make a note of the field names; in this case, they are Field1 and Field2.

 On the ActiveReport toolbox, choose the TextBox control and create a text box on your report that is large enough to include the barcode.
 In this example, we are going to include formatted "Human Readable" text below the barcode as required for UCC/EAN-128 specifications.